windchan/uMessage/src/p2/writeup/WriteUp.md

  - How are the suggestions uMessage gives with the new corpus?
    <pre>
 		the suggestion uMessage gives with the new corpus makes a better sense than the previous default corpus.
+		It provides some frequent words that makes a normal conversation.
 </pre>